Spring Break: March 24th - 29th, 2017

 This isn't about how to better organize a bake sale.
 This is about changing the world.

-MIT LeaderShape is an intensive six-day leadership development experience that takes place over IAP.
+LeaderShape's Institute, in partnership with MIT, is an intensive six-day leadership development experience that will take place over spring break.
 Participants will be asked to wrestle with such challenging topics as professional ethics, dealing with uncertainty, working within a diverse community while developing skills in areas of problem solving and interpersonal communication.
 Over the course of the program students will develop a community among their peers, facilitated by MIT faculty & staff cluster leaders and student veterans of the program.
-LeaderShape takes place at an off-campus retreat site in southern Massachusetts, allowing students the opportunity to fully engage in the leadership experience.
+LeaderShape's Institute program takes place at an off-campus retreat site in southern Massachusetts, allowing students the opportunity to fully engage in the leadership experience.
 LeaderShape is an intense, six day experience where you not only build upon leadership skills, but you have the opportunity to share with and get to know others on a deeper, more personal level.
 Althought it is not an expectation of LeaderShape to share personal stories and/or insights, you are strongly encourged to participate in the full experience.

 Past participants rave about LeaderShape: